stijnlinderman/eldorado/README.md

 In this digital version, the original game is mimicked.
 The current version features the following dynamics:
 * Create a custom map by hardcoding it in the backend;
 * View the game in the browser by going to http://localhost:3000;
-* Four kinds of fields: jungle, sea, treasure and El Dorado;
+* Four kinds of fields: jungle, sea, treasure, mountain and El Dorado;
-* Play the game with 1 player;
+* Play the game as single player;
-* Take steps, one field at a time, towards the finish;
+* Pick cards to take steps towards the Finish (the El Dorado tile)
 * Win the game by reaching the finish.

 ## Installation and usage